 Local sources added that seven students were among people arrested for participating in an unauthorised demonstration on 15 March 2020.

-In this alarming context of restriction of civic space, Niger has in May 2020 adopted a new electronic communications law authorising the interception of certain private communications.
+In this alarming context of restriction of civic space, in May 2020, Niger adopted a new electronic communications law authorising the interception of certain private communications.
 ARTICLE 19 is urging the Nigerien authorities to amend the controversial provisions of these laws and bring them in line with their international human rights obligations to protect free speech and freedom of press in the country.

 Read this statement in French